tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit1@bandit:~$
 ```

 And would you look at that, the `/-` file indeed contains ASCII text.
-Lets open it with the `cat` command and find that password.
+Lets open it with the `cat` command and find the password.

 ```shell
 bandit1@bandit:~$ cat ./-
 CV1DtqXWVF......
 ```

-Lastly, since we have (_hopefully_) copied the password to clipboard from opening the above file.
-Exit the current bandit shell and prepare to SSH into the next level!
+Make sure to copy the password to clipboard from opening the above file and exit the current bandit shell.
+Onward!

-<h2 id="bandit-level-two">Bandit Level Two &RightArrow; Three</h3>
+<h2 id="bandit-level-two">Bandit Level Two &RightArrow; Three {% directlink "bandit-level-two"%}</h3>

-Now that you've made it this far, going about finding passwords in upcoming Bandit Level should be more clear.
-OverTheWire tells us that the password for the next level is stored in a file called spaces in this filename located in the home directory.
+OverTheWire tells us that the password for the next level is stored in a file called `spaces in this filename` located in the home directory.

-Before we can start searching for the above file, we must first connect to Bandit level two on port 2220 with the username bandit2 and password copied to clipboard from last level.
+Before you can start searching for the above file, you must first connect to Bandit level two on port 2220 with the username `bandit2` and password copied to clipboard from last level.
 The connection process in terminal should be:

 ```bash
 ssh bandit2@bandit.labs.overthewire.org -p 2220
 ```

-Since this post has covered connecting, I will assume you provided the correct password found from the previous level when attempting to SSH into Bandit level two.
 After you've connected, whats the first thing you thought to do?
 If you were thinking what I was, then you might have beat me to it by using an `ls -la` command in the shell to perform a long listing format of all the current directories content.

 ```bash
 bandit2@bandit:~$ ls -la